-In order to document and illustrate this theory, the artist wrote some 42 volumes of text filled with deliberations on prehistorical, mythological, anthropological topics.
+In order to document and illustrate this theory, the artist wrote some 42 volumes of text filled with deliberations on prehistorical, mythological and anthropological topics.
 The text, amounting to over 25,000 pages, was written in Szukalski's decorative ‘Slavic’-styled handwriting which he developed in the 1930s.
-Additionally, the book includes some 14,000 illustrations, some of which were made with the use of magnifying glass, and actually would require the use of one if wanted to contemplate it in detail.
+Additionally, the book includes some 14,000 illustrations, some of which were made with the use of a magnifying glass, and actually would require the use of one if wanted to contemplate it in detail.

-Zermatism and Protong
+Zermatism & Protong

 Need proof?
-For example Babylon, is broken down into Polish words Baby Łon [Old Woman's Womb], which according to Szukalski, shows you that the first human civilization was named in honour of women.
-A woman, by the way, was also a personification of Easter Island, called by the locals Mataveri (which is Polish for Mother of Faith [MAtka Wiary].
+For example, 'Babylon' is broken down into the Polish words Baby Łon (meaning 'Old Woman's Womb'), which according to Szukalski, shows you that the first human civilization was named in honour of women.
+A woman, by the way, was also a personification of Easter Island, called by the locals 'Mataveri', which to Szukalski was obviously linked to the Polish for 'Mother of Faith': Matka Wiary.

-The conspiracy theory and the Yetinsyns
+The conspiracy theory & the Yetinsyns

-During his research Szukalski came also to quite shocking anthropological conclusions.
+During his research Szukalski also came to quite shocking anthropological conclusions.
 He believed that the whole history of mankind is marked by incessant strife between two very different races: that of the good, sensitive and intelligent mankind and that of the evil, witless apes, the latter being responsible for all destruction.

 Contrary to the evolutionary theory proposed by Charles Darwin, Szukalski believed that the two races could and did interbreed – which happened primarily through rape.
-The terrifying offspring of this inter-racial violence was called Jetisyny, that is the sons of Yeti (Yes, Yeti, known also as the Big Foot, the Abominable Snow Man or Sasquatsch were just different name for the representatives of the ape race).
+The terrifying offspring of this inter-racial violence was called Jetisyny, that is the sons of Yeti (Yes, Yeti, known also as the Big Foot, the Abominable Snow Man or Sasquatsch were just different names for representatives of the ape race).